 Do I need an eSIM if my plan already has EU roaming?

 Not always.
-Ireland is in the EU, so if your data roaming allowance is generous, it might be enough.
-An eSIM is worthwhile if your limit is small, you use a lot of video, or you share your connection with your laptop.
+Ireland is in the EU, so if your roaming data allowance is generous, you might be fine with what you already pay.
+An eSIM is worthwhile if your limit is small, you use a lot of video, or you share your connection with a laptop for work.

 Will I have internet as soon as I land at Dublin Airport?